aws-samples/amazon-cloudfront-secure-static-site/README.md

    following fields:

     - **SubDomain:** The subdomain for your registered domain name.
 Viewers use the subdomain to access your website, for example: www.example.com.
 We recommend using the default value of **www** as the subdomain.
     - **DomainName:** Your registered domain name, such as example.com.
-This domain must be pointed to a Route53 hosted zone.
+This domain must be pointed to a Route 53 hosted zone.

    After entering values, choose the **Next** button.
 5. On the **Configure stack options** page, you can optionally [add tags and other stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html).
 When finished, choose the **Next** button.